 Long's (2012) recent survey of programs found that although most studies demonstrate at least a modest positive outcome, none were able to declare the students as culturally competent.
-A paper and pencil self-report tool is probably not the best method for evaluating such a value-laden concept multidimensional like cultural competency.
+A paper and pencil self-report tool is probably not the best method for evaluating value-laden such а multidimensional concept like cultural competency.
 A few sources expressed some hope for assistance from technology: